fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 - better printer-friendly rendering with the new "adaptive" plugin ([see below](#better-printer-friendly-rendering))
 - better way to monitor changes from [event manipulation](#event-manipulation) and [resource manipulation](#resource-manipulation)
 - the React and Vue connectors accept custom rendering functions/templates
+- typescript definitions from the Vue connector ([see below](#vue-connector))
-- awesome Typescript definitions.
+- greatly improved Typescript definitions.
 FullCalendar's internals rely on them, so they won't fall out of date like before
 - console warnings when providing unknown options/props/listeners

 <br />